OnlyFans Marketing Agency vs Management: Where Revenue Leaks

 What an OnlyFans marketing agency actually does

 An OnlyFans marketing agency is an acquisition business.
 Its job is to put a creator in front of strangers and turn a slice of them into paying subscribers.
 The work is top-of-funnel: short-form video on TikTok, Instagram, and Reddit; paid traffic; promo and shoutout networks; SEO and discovery; cross-promotion deals; and the creative direction that makes any of it convert.
-Success is measured in new subscribers and cost per acquired fan.
+Success is measured in new subscribers and cost per acquired fan, a craft Rappler documented inside one of the largest offshore production pipelines.

 Critically, a marketing agency's job ends roughly where the fan hits 'subscribe'.
 It generates demand.
 It does not, by itself, monetize the relationship over months, that is a separate function with a separate skill set.